Marine Drive station: Location

-Station layout

 Services

 The trolleybuses running along Main Street (#3), Granville Street (#10) and Oak Street (#17)—as well as the former trolleybus route on Cambie Street (#15)—have their southern termini located at a bus exchange at Marine Drive station, enabling easy transfers for passengers traveling between Vancouver, Richmond, and the Vancouver International Airport.
 In addition, passengers can also connect to the #100 bus, which runs along Marine Drive.

 Bus routes

 The following bus routes can be found in close proximity to Marine Drive station: